Venom: The Last Dance: Plot

-After being transported to Earth-616 by Doctor Strange's spell, (Note: As depicted in the mid-credits scene of Venom: Let There Be Carnage (2021), this is the main timeline for the Marvel Cinematic Universe (MCU).)
-Eddie Brock and the Venom symbiote are drunk in a bar in Mexico.
-As the bartender fills them in about Thanos and the Infinity Stones, they are forced back to their home universe on Earth-688, to the same bar.
-(Note: Previously depicted in the post-credits scene of Spider-Man: No Way Home (2021), this is the timeline for Sony's Spider-Man Universe (SSU).)
-Still on the run after their recent battle with Carnage, the apparent murder of Patrick Mulligan makes international headlines with Eddie, who falsely brands him a prime suspect, forcing him to set out to New York City in an attempt to clear his name - not before unwittingly leaving a bit of Venom at the bar.
+After returning from another universe, (Note: Identified offscreen as the Marvel Cinematic Universe) Eddie Brock and the Venom symbiote are drunk in a bar in Mexico.
+Still on the run after their recent battle with Carnage, (Note: As depicted in Venom: Let There Be Carnage (2021)) the apparent murder of Patrick Mulligan makes international headlines with Eddie, who is falsely branded a prime suspect.
+He decides to set out for New York City to meet an old acquaintance in an attempt to clear his name — not before unwittingly leaving a bit of Venom at the bar.
+Meanwhile, a creature known as a Xenophage has begun tracking Eddie and Venom.

-A creature known as a Xenophage has begun secretly tracking Eddie and Venom.
-The recent events catch the attention of Rex Strickland, a soldier who oversees Imperium, a government operation at the site of the soon-to-be-decommissioned Area 51 for the capture and study of other symbiotes that have fallen to Earth.
-Mulligan, revealed to have survived his encounter with Carnage, is captured after being left for dead by another symbiote, who eluded Strickland's soldiers.
-He is bonded with one of many contained symbiotes and questioned by Imperium researchers Dr. Teddy Paine and Sadie "Christmas" to learn about the symbiotes' purpose on Earth before Strickland is ordered to bring Venom down.
+Soldier Rex Strickland oversees Imperium, a government operation at the site of the soon-to-be-decommissioned Area 51 for the capture and study of other symbiotes that have fallen to Earth.
+Mulligan, revealed to have survived his encounter with Carnage, is captured by Strickland.
+He is bonded with one of many contained symbiotes and questioned by Imperium researchers Dr. Teddy Paine and Sadie "Christmas" to learn about the symbiotes' purpose on Earth.

-While attaching themselves to the side of an airplane bound for New York City, Eddie and Venom are attacked by the Xenophage tracking them and are forced to drop into the Nevada desert.
-Venom explains to Eddie that Xenophages were unleashed into the universe by symbiote creator Knull to retrieve a Codex, forged when a symbiote resurrects its host, which Knull hopes can free him from the prison the symbiotes trapped him in long ago.
-Having previously revived Eddie, (Note: As depicted in Venom.)
-Venom and Eddie are now carrying a Codex which the Xenophage has tracked to Earth.
-After being ambushed by Strickland and his team while barely escaping from them and the Xenophage, Eddie meets Martin Moon and his family of traveling hippies and alien enthusiasts who offer him a free ride to Las Vegas on their way to Area 51.
-Meanwhile, Mulligan's new symbiote informs Strickland of Knull's intentions for the Codex, which can only be destroyed if either Eddie or Venom dies.
+While traveling via the side of an airplane bound for New York City, Eddie and Venom are attacked by the Xenophage and forced to drop into the Nevada desert.
+Venom explains that Xenophages were sent to Earth by symbiote creator Knull to retrieve a Codex, forged when a symbiote resurrects its host; the Codex will free Knull from the prison the symbiotes trapped him in long ago.
+Having previously revived Eddie, (Note: As depicted in Venom (2018)) Venom and Eddie are now carrying a Codex.
+After escaping both the Xenophage and Strickland and his team, Eddie hitches a ride to Las Vegas with a family of alien enthusiast hippies.
+Mulligan's symbiote informs Strickland of Knull's intentions with the Codex, which can only be destroyed if either Eddie or Venom dies.